-One of the conclusions that came as a result of the research of the Cooplexity Model (Zamora Enciso, 2010) was that collaboration is not always possible.
-It depends on the evolution that a group has regarding team consciousness.
-The groups with better results passed positively through the three levels of the model: acquiring knowledge, building cohesion and self-coordinate.
-Three degrees of possible collaboration appears in parallel with each level.
+One of the conclusions that came from the research of the Cooplexity Model (Zamora Enciso, 2018) was that collaboration is not always possible.
+It depends on the state of evolution of the team consciousness of the group.
+Groups that achieved better results were found to have passed through the three levels of the model: acquiring knowledge, building cohesion and self-coordination.
+Three degrees of possible collaboration appear in parallel with each level.

 Three degrees of possible collaboration

-In the first level, that I call Alliance, everybody wins, and nobody loses.
+In the first level, which I call Alliance, everybody wins, and nobody loses.
 The agreement is natural, and nobody rejects it.
-As soon as appears an opportunity for collaboration under these circumstances, it is accepted.
+As soon as an opportunity for collaboration appears under these circumstances, it is accepted.

-While the group evolves and the integration process follows its course, new opportunities for cooperation come up and although not harming anyone, do create unequal benefits.
-Here is where the group usually reaches agreements that produce sooner or later a kind of compensation or reciprocity.
-It is the interchange level or what I call Cooperation.
-In day-to-day life, we can consider the win-win negotiations are at this level.
-Negotiation is focused on evaluating a specific value and the correspondent compensations.
-The level of cooperation is right although we have still space to produce better results for the group.
+As the group evolves and the integration process follows its course, new opportunities for cooperation emerge.
+Although these opportunities do not harm anyone, they do create unequal benefits.
+As a result, the group usually reaches an agreement that sooner or later produces a kind of compensation or reciprocity.
+This is the interchange level, or what I call Cooperation.
+In day-to-day life, we can consider that win-win negotiations are at this level.
+Negotiation is focused on evaluating a specific value and the corresponding compensations.
+This level of cooperation is valuable although we have still room to produce better results for the group.

 In the third level, the team covers individual and collective needs.
 The group is now considered as a whole, as a system, as an entity with its differentiating personality and particularities.
-Its members feel like a team in a full sense.
-They have made an essential qualitative jump.
+Its members feel like a team in the full sense.
+They have made an essential, qualitative jump.
 It is the Collaboration level.

-At this point, it is necessary to make an essential distinction between cooperation and collaboration.
-Cooperation is linear, concrete, oriented to an objective.
-In cooperative work, the tasks are subdivided between the members who work separately.
+At this point, it is necessary to make an important distinction between cooperation and collaboration.
+Cooperation is linear, concrete and orientated towards an objective.
+In cooperative work, tasks are subdivided between the members, who work separately.
 Coordination is essential regarding who does what, how and when (Nezamirad, Higg, & Dunstall, 2005).

-Collaboration is a creative process between two or more persons, with complementary abilities that interact to create a common understanding that nobody previously had and would not have been able to acquire alone.
-Collaboration creates common contents about a process, a product, or an event.
-In this sense, there is nothing routinised.
-It is something that did not previously exist (Schrage, 1990).
+Collaboration is a creative process between two or more people, with complementary abilities that interact to create a common understanding that nobody previously had and would not have been possible to acquire alone.
+Collaboration creates common understandings of a process, a product or an event.
+In this sense, there is nothing routine; it is something that did not previously exist (Schrage, 1990).

 If cooperation needs coordination, collaboration needs self-coordination

 Collaboration is a state that has many components, and one of them is cooperation.
-Cooperation also is about a common purpose but relates to a lower abstraction level, more operative.
+Cooperation is also about a common purpose, but it relates to a lower abstraction level, more operative.
 Collaboration is a creative process where the result is the emerging product, the consequence of interaction.
 If cooperation needs coordination, collaboration needs self-coordination.

-Trust is the most critical factor in the Collaboration level as assures that although actions could be contrary to individual interests, any decision will not be judged as transgressions or aggressions but rather as a search for a common benefit that includes the particular interest, takes it into account and finally balances it.
+Trust is the most critical factor in the Collaboration level.
+It ensures that, although actions could be apparently contrary to individual interests, any decision will not be judged as transgressions or aggressions but rather as a search for a common benefit.
+Powered by trust, the common benefit pursuit will sooner or later include particular interests, will take them into account and in the long-term will balance them.

-In the Collaboration level, the individual and common objectives lose their differentiation.
+In the Collaboration level, individual and common objectives lose their differentiation.
 They should be achieved together and in a balanced manner.
-In some cases, the team is so cohesive than they “only” think regarding global interests.
-It is not favourable, neither productive or sustainable.
-Individual attention should also be considered.
-In reality, this dichotomy is sometimes proposed in a precise manner from a conceptual perspective but hardly defined from an operational point of view.
-Looking after one’s interest is easy to do.
-Looking after common interest could also be identified even at the expense of the individuals.
+In some cases, the team is so cohesive than they ‘only’ think about global interests; this is not favourable, productive or sustainable.
+Individual needs should also be considered.
+This duality could be very clear from a conceptual perspective but very difficult to take to reality.
+Looking after one’s own interests is easy to do.
+Looking after common interests could also be possible, even at the expense of the individuals.
 The problem lies in reconciling both objectives in a balanced way.
 Unfortunately here, as in the majority of complex situations, there are no recipes.
-Neither more nor less it is a case of obtaining a balance between individual and global interests.
+It is not more or less than a case of obtaining a balance between individual and global interests.

 When the group is fully integrated, it is perfectly able to pursue the balance of interests and know how to do it.
-Nevertheless, only after a proper process of evolution, this is possible.
-Previously, any attempt to achieve common benefit by the more collaborative participants is rejected when considering that individual interest is at risk.
-To collaborate in the long term, individuals should also achieve their objectives or have a reasonable expectation that the cost of collaboration will be compensated sooner or later.
+Nevertheless, only after a proper process of evolution, is this possible.
+At an earlier stage, any attempt to achieve common benefit by the more collaborative participants is rejected when it is considered that individual interests are at risk.
+To collaborate in the long-term, individuals should also achieve their objectives or have a reasonable expectation that the cost of collaboration will be compensated sooner or later.

 The most selfish behaviour

-When people are not interdependent, survival is reduced to win-lose competition, where the strongest survives.
-However, in complexity, this is not applicable.
-Being interrelated cause the most selfish behaviour which is precisely the most collaborative.
-Helping others will end in helping myself because of the interdependence.
-Even more, the group will reject the use of resources with the sole aim of obtaining individual yields.
-If this happens, the result for cohesion is disastrous and produces regressions to more individualist positions.
+When people needs are independent, survival is reduced to win-lose competition, where the strongest survive.
+However, this does not occur when there are interdependencies.
+It is possible to say that in these cases the most selfish behaviour is precisely the most collaborative because helping others will end in helping oneself.
+Furthermore, the group will reject with energy the abuse of resources with the sole aim of obtaining individual yields.
+If this happened, the result for cohesion would be disastrous and lead to a regression to more individualist positions.

-Usually, we could think that those who only look for their interests are more selfish.
+Usually, we think that those who only look after their own interests are selfish.
 Sometimes, this assumption may not be entirely right.
 The degree of collaboration I observed in my research was directly related to the level of trust and the perception of risk.
-There is a natural tendency in all of us to cover risks that activate a series of self-protection mechanisms and pushes us to take-up individualist positions.
-In the measure that the group increases the level of trust among its members and reduces in parallel the perceived risk of the decisions it takes, it becomes more capable of showing collaborative attitudes.
+There is a natural tendency in all of us to cover risks that activate a series of self-protection mechanisms and push us to take individualist positions.
+When the group takes steps to increase the level of trust among its members and reduces in parallel the perceived risk of the decisions it takes, it becomes more capable of showing collaborative attitudes.

 Learnings from the Prisoner’s Dilemma

-As in the Tit For Tat strategy, a persona that starts any activity in a corporative way, is giving an opportunity to the system, and advances more and goes further in the processes of the mentioned Cooplexity model.
-Likewise the reciprocity concept, key in the Axelrod work, appears as the consequence of the complementary interests.
-One can reject cooperation if the expectation of return does not exist or there is no real and close perception that the cooperative effort will be compensated.
+As in the Tit for Tat strategy, a person who starts any activity in a cooperative way is giving an opportunity to the system and advances more and goes further in the processes of the Cooplexity Model.
+Likewise, the reciprocity concept, key in Axelrod’s work, appears as the consequence of the complementary interests.
+One can reject cooperation if the expectation of a return does not exist or there is no real and close perception that the cooperative effort will be compensated.
 That way, a person will be cooperative if the other party is cooperative as well and generates common benefit.
-Contrariwise, he will not if the other doesn’t.
+Conversely, he will not be cooperative if the other doesn’t generate the benefit.

-When extrapolating these learnings to real teams, we have to take into account that the size of these play against the perception of the individual contribution and the expectation of return.
+When extrapolating these learnings to real teams, we have to take into account that the size of the team plays against the perception of the individual contribution and the expectation of return.
 Also, it would be negative if the benefit of the cooperative effort is unequally shared among the members contributing to a less clear expectation of reciprocity.
-When designing teams and compensatory policies, thus it will be necessary to divide a large group into smaller teams to improve this perception.
+When designing teams and compensatory policies, it will thus be necessary to divide a large group into smaller teams to improve this perception.

-The second level, the Cooperation, would be accessible to those groups that have initiated integration processes and have minimum trust among them.
-Sufficient trust to sustain the negotiating process and the establishment of compensations on equal terms.
-When the minimum level of trust is missing negotiation cannot progress even though both parties consider a potential agreement as beneficial.
+The second level, Cooperation, would be accessible to those groups that have initiated integration processes and have a minimum level of trust among them; sufficient trust to sustain the negotiating process and the establishment of compensations on equal terms.
+When the minimum level of trust is missing, negotiation cannot progress even though both parties consider a potential agreement as beneficial.

-Finally, the maximum level of Collaboration breaks the idea of individuality merging members into the concept of something bigger.
-It is the co-creation level when there is a symbiosis between members taking care mutually generating crossing benefits.
+Finally, the maximum level, Collaboration, breaks the idea of individuality and merges members into the concept of something bigger.
+It is the co-creation level when there is a symbiosis between members taking care to generate mutual benefits.